sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 The following :envvar:`SAGE_APP_*` -variables are specific to building a binary distribution on OSX:

 - :envvar:`SAGE_APP_BUNDLE` - OSX-specific; defaults to ``no``.
-Set to ``yes`` if you want to build a Sage OSX application rather than a terminal version fo Sage.
+Set to ``yes`` if you want to build a Sage OSX application rather than a terminal version of Sage.

 - :envvar:`SAGE_APP_TARGET_ARCH` - OSX-specific; defaults to ``uname -m``.
 Meaningful
   values, on Intel, are `i386` and `x86_64`.